 Lion kills worker after escaping locked area at North Carolina conservatory

-BURLINGTON, N.C. — A lion killed a worker at a wildlife conservatory Sunday after it got loose from a locked space, the center said.
+BURLINGTON, N.C. — A lion killed a young worker at a wildlife conservatory Sunday after it got loose from a locked space, the center said.

-The lion was shot and killed after it attacked the worker in an enclosure that was being cleaned at the Conservators Center in Caswell County, the center said in a statement.
+Alexandra Black, 22, of New Palestine, Ind., was killed Sunday after being attacked by the lion in an enclosure that was being cleaned at the Conservators Center, news outlets reported, citing a statement from the Caswell County Sheriff’s Office.

+The lion was shot and killed after attempts to tranquilize the animal failed, deputies said.

-A “husbandry team” led by a professionally trained animal keeper was carrying out the routine cleaning when the lion somehow got loose, the center said.
+A “husbandry team” led by a professionally trained animal keeper was carrying out the routine cleaning when the lion somehow got loose, the center said in a statement.

-The center says it wasn’t immediately clear how the lion left the area that was supposed to be locked.
-The center said it will be closed until further notice.
+It wasn’t clear how the lion left the area that was supposed to be locked, said the center, which will be closed until further notice.

 “The Conservators Center is devastated by the loss of a human life today,” the statement said.

+Black had recently graduated from Indiana State University.
+She had been working at the conservatory for about two weeks, authorities said.

+“She was a beautiful young woman who had just started her career, there was a terrible accident, and we are mourning,” Black’s family said in a statement, according to WRTV.
+“But, she died following her passion.”

-The center said the lion was shot and killed to allow county personnel to retrieve the injured worker.
+The center said the lion was fatally shot to allow county personnel to retrieve Black.

-“This is an ongoing investigation, we have no further details at this time, and the family has not yet been notified.
-We will offer more information as we know more,” the statement said.

 The facility was founded in 1999 and is in Burlington, about 50 miles northwest of Raleigh.